 The Rochester-based Center for Governmental Research is a leading public policy research organization.
 CGR provides access to a variety of research reports, including its census interpretation studies.

 Most local media organizations maintain websites with useful news and information.
 Of particular note is the Democrat and Chronicle's RocDocs, a repository for regional data, maps and reports.

 Live United is an initiative of the national United Way, which is also supported by the United Way of Greater Rochester.
 The effort supports the use of national indicators and goals to encourage action in three areas of basic concern: Education; Income; and Health.

 ACT Rochester is modeled after community indicator efforts used in many other communities.
 Currently, there are dozens of community indicator programs in the United States and in other countries.
 While programs differ in design, they have a common element: the use of community data to understand and address critical issues.
 The Community Indicators Consortium provides general information community indicators and communities using this approach.
 Jacksonville, Florida was one of the earliest communities to use community indicators.
 The Jacksonville Community Council provides research information on the value of community indicators.
 Vital Signs is a community Indicators program used by many localities in Canada.

 Several community indicator projects were studied in the development of ACT Rochester, including the following:

-NOTE: Consult the "Resources" tab in each topic section for addition information.
+NOTE: Consult the "Resources" page under each topic group for additional information.